Nagesh: Rise to prominence (1962-1975)

 Nagesh rose to prominence through Server Sundaram (1964) for which he received praise for his evergreen comedy performances as a server in a hotel.
-The film was helmed by director duo Krishnan-Panchu and the screenplay had been written by K. Balachander.
+The film was helmed by director duo Krishnan–Panju and the screenplay had been written by K. Balachander.
 It also marked the first collaboration between Nagesh and K. Balachander.
 Since then it led to many successful collaborations between the two.